-As Managing Director of Client Insights, Theresa DelVecchio Dys provides leadership that enhances alignment of data needs and supports Feeding America and the network of food banks in collecting data to inform success toward meeting our strategic priorities.
+As Vice President of Client Insights, Theresa DelVecchio Dys provides leadership that enhances alignment of data needs and supports Feeding America and the network of food banks in collecting data to inform success toward meeting our strategic priorities.
 She has nearly two decades of experience working in research, data analytics and community health sciences.

 Since joining the organization in 2011, Theresa has directed several research projects, including Hunger in America 2014—nationally recognized as the largest and most comprehensive study of charitable food distribution in the U.S. She has spearheaded the ideation, development and scaling of the Service Insights Initiative, which has grown from a small pilot to a strategic, network-wide initiative to glean deeper insights about the people receiving assistance from member food banks.